 Sign of Gender Dysphoria in Adults

-As of 2016, it was estimated there are 1.4 million transgender adults living in the United States, or 0.6% of the population.12 A recent Cedars-Sinai study revealed that untreated gender dysphoria can result in poor quality of life for transgender people, beginning in childhood and lasting throughout their adolescence and adulthood.
+As of 2016, it was estimated there are 1.4 million transgender adults living in the United States, or 0.6% of the population.14 Unresolved gender dysphoria can result in poor quality of life for transgender people, beginning in childhood and lasting throughout their adolescence and adulthood.

 Moreover, the study revealed that transgender adults lived several years before receiving support that aided their social and/or medical transition.
 Gender questioning, gender-variant, and transgender adults pursue mental health or other allied healthcare services for a variety of reasons including stress, anxiety, depression, phase of life concerns, career, and relationship distress.

-A mental health counselor, helping professional, and other allied healthcare providers will follow the World Professional Association for Transgender Health Standards of Care (WPATH SOC)16 to diagnose and treat persons with gender dysphoria.
+A mental health counselor, helping professional, and other allied healthcare providers will follow the World Professional Association for Transgender Health Standards of Care (WPATH SOC) to diagnose and treat people with gender dysphoria.18

-In order for an adolescent or adult to be diagnosed with gender dysphoria, they must meet at least two of the following criteria lasting over the past 6 months:
+In order for an adolescent or adult to be diagnosed with gender dysphoria, they must meet at least two of the following criteria lasting over the past six months:18

 - A marked incongruence between one’s experienced/expressed gender and primary and/or secondary sex characteristics